lyaneii/42-QoL-Utilities/README.md

-# Headeryfactor
+# 42 QoL Utilities
-Update existing and/or add new function prototypes to a header file.
+Scripts to help a little bit with some tedious tasks.